A two-wheeler with a four-wheeler feel

 Aldeyjarfoss

-Between the start of road F26 from the north and the parking area at Aldeyjarfoss, there are no river crossings and the road is not too difficult.
-However, this is not a travel recommendation.
+Between the start of the F26 from the north and the car park at Aldeyjarfoss there is no river crossing and the road is not particularly difficult.
+That does not mean this is a travel recommendation.

 Main attractions on the route